“Dry eye” is the number one complaint written on our history forms.

-We’ve created a clinic-within-a-clinic, bringing together the Palouse Region’s most complete collection of diagnotic tools, backed by Dr. David’s over 30 years of experience treating dry eye conditions in all their forms.
+We’ve created a clinic-within-a-clinic, bringing together the Palouse Region’s most complete collection of diagnostic tools, backed by Dr. David’s over 30 years of experience treating dry eye conditions in all their forms.

-Some spend hundreds of dollars a month for expensive hi-tech medication which work marginally at best.
+Some spend hundreds of dollars a month for expensive hi-tech medications, which work marginally at best.
 Eventually all prescription medications fail.